 Centralizing Culture in Cultural Sport Psychology Research: The Potential of Narrative Inquiry and Discursive Psychology

 The lack of inclusion of culture and/or cultural identities within sport psychology has been challenged for many years (e.g., Butryn, 2002; Duda & Allison, 1990; Fisher, Butryn & Roper, 2003).
-A central reason for the advocacy of culture is because culture shapes how we think, feel, and behave; we cannot step outside culture, thus to ignore it would be to miss a key matter that shapes people’s self-identities and lives (Sparkes & Smith, 2009a).
+A central reason for the advocacy of culture is because culture shapes how we think, feel, and behave; we cannot step outside culture, thus to ignore it would be to miss a key matter that shapes people’s self-identities and lives (Smith, 2010).
 The consequences of denying or ignoring culture in physical activity and sport contexts can result in decreased physical activity participation (McGannon & Schinke, 2013), alienation and distress (Smith, 2013a, 2013b), cultural identity exclusion leading to reduced physical performance (Blodgett, Schinke, Smith, Peltier & Pheasant, 2011), and simplistic views of exercise as medicine (Caddick & Smith, 2014).
-Recently, there has been a further push for a more culturally inclusive and socially just sport psychology, with scholars continuing to advocate for culture’s rightful place within sport psychology under the genre of cultural sport psychology (CSP).
+Recently, there has been a further push for a more culturally inclusive and socially just sport psychology, with scholars continuing to advocate for culture’s rightful place within sport psychology under the genre of cultural sport psychology (CSP) (Schinke & Hanrahan, 2009; Schinke, Michel, Danielson, Gauthier & Pickard, 2005).
 Scholars within CSP seek to facilitate contextualized understandings of marginalized topics and cultural identities (Ryba, Schinke & Tennenbaum, 2010; Ryba, Stambulova, Si & Schinke, 2013; Schinke & Hanrahan, 2009; Schinke & McGannon in press; Stambulova & Ryba, 2013).
 CSP is creating dialogue among physical activity participants and social scientists to open up new and additional understandings concerning solutions to sociocultural challenges limiting physical activity participation and sport performance.